samsquire/ideas3/README.md

 My phone should know where I'm going to be sleeping and where I'm going to be eating in advance.
 I liken it to another status indicator along the notification area of the phone.
 I should be able to swipe down the notification area and click food and click what I want to eat and have it automatically sourced.

+# 60. Combined truth

+Don't repeat yourself often means a single point of truth exists.
+I'm going to come out and say a single point of truth is not always a good thing, because it's limited in scope.
+I want there to be multiple points of truth about a thing.
+But for them to be combined.
+You can say things about the same thing but from different perspectives and they might not always live in the same place.

+Security is a good example.
+I want to define security rules in one place, away from everything else because it's a separate concern.

+# 61. Simple kubernetes command line application

+A command line application that feels like Docker but actually generates Kubernetes manifests.

+# 62.

 # Generating ideas

  * marketplace